 Q: What is an online school?

 A: In Ohio, an online school (a.k.a. “virtual school” or “e-school”) is a type of community school, meaning that it is a non-profit, non-sectarian school that operates independently of any traditional school district.
 Online schools have existed in Ohio since 2000.
 These schools typically accept students from across the state because there are no district boundaries as with traditional schools.
 Students of online schools may attend class from a home computer or may use a local computer lab or classroom established by the online school.
-Like all community schools, online schools must operate under a contract with a non-profit sponsoring entity, which could be a traditional school district or an educational service center.
+Like all community schools, online schools must operate under a contract with a non-profit sponsoring entity, which could be a traditional school district, an educational service center or the Ohio Department of Education.

 Q: How are online schools approved to operate?